Alireza2177/My-projects/README.md

 ## Future Directions

-As I continue to delve deeper into these fields, I aim to tackle more challenging problems and contribute to cutting-edge research.
+As I delve deeper into these fields, I aim to tackle more challenging problems and contribute to cutting-edge research.
 My future projects will focus on:
 - Enhancing model interpretability and explainability in deep learning
 - Developing robust computer vision systems for real-world applications
 - Bridging the gap between artificial intelligence and neuroscience through interdisciplinary research

 ## Get in Touch

 I am always eager to connect with like-minded individuals, collaborate on exciting projects, and discuss the latest advancements in AI and neuroscience.
-Feel free to reach out to me through GitHub or LinkedIn.
+Feel free to reach out to me through GitHub or send me an Email :) (Alireza.emad99@gmail.com)

 Let's build the future of AI together!